Frequently Asked Questions

 - Due to the internship requirements, students usually finish the program within 18-24 months.

 - No less than 12 months and no longer than 24 months.
 Students will complete a majority of their internship hours at the school where they are employed.

 - Yes, we started our fully online program in fall 2014.
 It is taught in an asynchronous format with classes on a set cohort schedule.
-For more information regarding admissions, degree requirements, and pricing, please visit our website at: https://gse.gmu.edu/education-leadership/distance.
+Visit this page for more information regarding admissions, degree requirements, and pricing.

 - Starting in fall 2018 we are offering a fully online Education Leadership MEd Concentration in Independent School Leadership (non-licensure) program.
 It will be taught in an asynchronous format with classes on a set cohort schedule.
-For more information go to: http://masononline.gmu.edu/programs/education-leadership-independent-school-leadership-concentration-med/.
+Visit this page for more information.